python-parsy/parsy/docs/overview.rst

 * it is not a parser generator, but a combinator based parsing library.
 * a very clean implementation, only a few hundred lines, that borrows from the best of recent combinator libraries.
+* it produces fairly terse code, with an embedded DSL feel — not too far from things like EBNF notation or Haskell’s parsec.
 * free, good quality documentation, all in one place.
 (Please raise an issue on GitHub if you have any problems, or find the documentation lacking in any way).